code-dispenser/Validated/README.md

 ```

 ## 3. MemberValidator&lt;T&gt; delegate (the building block for all validators)
-The core building block is MemberValidator&lt;T&gt;, which is simply a delegate (function) that takes a value (also has optional paramaters, more on those later) and returns a Validated<T>.
+The core building block is MemberValidator&lt;T&gt;, which is simply a delegate (function) that takes a value (also has optional parameters, more on those later) and returns a Validated<T>.
 You can implement your own validators by writing any function that matches this signature:
 ```csharp

     public static MemberValidator<string> CreateHelloWorldValidator(string failureMessage)